telerik/xamarin-forms-docs/controls/badgeview/badgeview-getting-started.md

 | iOS      | Telerik.Xamarin.iOS.dll <br/> Telerik.XamarinForms.Primitives.dll <br />Telerik.XamarinForms.Common.dll |
 | UWP      | Telerik.Core.dll<br/>Telerik.XamarinForms.Primitives.dll <br/>Telerik.XamarinForms.Common.dll |

->important RadBarcode is rendered via the **SkiaSharp** graphics library so you need to install also [SkiaSharp.Views.Forms](https://www.nuget.org/packages/SkiaSharp.Views.Forms) in all projects of the Xamarin solution (.Net Standard/Shared, Android, iOS, etc).

 ## 3. Adding RadBadgeView control

 If your app is setup, you are ready to add a **RadBadgeView** control to your page.